boylesoftware/x2node-ws-resources/README.md

 * `prepareUpdate(txCtx)` - Called before the transaction is started and before the update DBO is created.
 The transaction context will have the `patch` and the `selectionFilter` and `queryParams` objects built according to the handler's default logic.
 The hook can modify these properties on the transaction context to influence the resulting update DBO.

 * `beforeUpdate(txCtx)` - Called after transaction is started but before the DBO is executed.

+* `beforeUpdateSave(txCtx, record)` - Called after the record is loaded from the database, patched and validated, but before it is saved back into the database.
+The `record` argument is the patched record ready to be saved.
+This hook behaves similarly to other `before` hooks, that is if it returns a promise that is rejected, the transaction is rolled back and the rejection reason is returned as the handler result.

 * `afterUpdate(txCtx, record)` - Called after the DBO is executed but before the transaction is committed.
 The `record` argument is the updated record.
 The function must return a record object (or a promise of it) that will be used for the response.
 In the simplest case it simply returns the `record` argument passed into it.
 The `updateResult` object is available on the transaction context.